Hello

 We are committed to the ideas of lifelong learning and creativity.
 This takes effort rather than natural aptitude.
 Students should have skills to manage change; to engage in complex problem solving; to have resilience; to be aware of others and be motivated to impact the world.
 This places students in the most vital position for lifelong success.

 We aim to reduce the barriers to learning, such as performance anxiety or fear of failure.
-We want to see students feel motivated to come to school, to take risks, try new tasks, or discuss new ideas.
-We aim to compliment the excellent work that families have already started, particularly in the extra-curricular programmes that are offered.
+We want to see students feel motivated to come to school, take risks, try new tasks, or discuss new ideas.
+We aim to complement the excellent work that families have already started, particularly in the extra-curricular programmes that are offered.
 In 2022, these will include Mandarin language, instrumental music, chess and running club.

-We focus on the development of the whole child, and this includes spirituality and socio-emotional wellbeing.
+We focus on the development of the whole child, and this includes spirituality and socio-emotional well-being.
 While our Christian framework is non-denominational, it is Protestant and evangelical in tradition.
 We teach a Christian curriculum in addition to the Western Australian Curriculum.
 As a staff, we strive to live out our Christian faith in genuine and tangible ways and endeavour to be more Christ-like in our interactions with students and families.

 Finally, we are currently reimagining our College for the next generation of learners.
 This has involved a dramatic transformation of our grounds and facilities.
 Fortunately, the main building projects (demolition and rebuild) have already been completed.
 Our next step consists of the refurbishment of the pre-primary areas and the canteen.